Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 From the town of Kuala Rompin, drive along the paved road to Selendang.
 From Selendang there will be a 26km dirt track to the park boundary at Kuala Kinchin.

-Selendang is a lesser develop area, with camping grounds and basic amenities which is perfect for those who wants more raw nature challenge and experience in Endau Rompin National Park.
+Selendang is a lesser developed area, with camping grounds and basic amenities which is perfect for those who want more raw nature challenge and experience in Endau Rompin National Park.

 Attractions in Endau Rompin National Park (Selai Entrance)

 To experience Endau Rompin’s many waterfalls, your journey starts from Lubuk Merekek to Lubuk Tapah which consist of muddy road but passable by 4×4 vehicle, the journey alone takes 15mins.

 Takah Padan is a spectacular vertical waterfall which spans about 50 meters in height.
 In order to reach Takah Pandan, it takes about an hour of trekking from Selai Base Camp (Lupuk Tapah).